Zakynthos (city)

 Zakynthos (Ζάκυνθος [ˈzacinθos]) or Zante (Τζάντε), is a city and a former municipality on the island of Zakynthos, Ionian Islands, Greece.
 Since the 2011 local government reform it is part of the municipality Zakynthos, of which it is a municipal unit.
 It is the capital of the island of Zakynthos.
 Apart from the official name Zakynthos, it is also called Chora (i.e. the Town), a common denomination in Greece when the name of the island itself is the same as the name of the principal town.

-The municipal unit of Zákynthos lies in the easternmost part of the island and has a land area of 45.79 km2 and a population of 16,810 at the 2011 census.
-It is subdivided into the communities Zakynthos (pop.
-9,773), Ampelokipoi (1,930), Argasi (1,266), Vasilikos (799), Gaitani (1,899) and Bochali (1,143).
+The municipal unit of Zákynthos lies in the easternmost part of the island and has a land area of 45.79 km2 and a population of 16,996 at the 2021 census.
+It is subdivided into the communities Zakynthos, Ampelokipoi, Argasi, Vasilikos, Gaitani and Bochali.
 The municipal unit also includes the Strofades islands, which lie about 50 km south of Zákynthos island.

+Tourism

+Zakynthos City, while not hosting many resorts itself, attracts tourists from across the island for boat trips, nightlife and food.
+It is popular with Europeans, particularly Croatian and British tourists.